Could I Be More Stupid? Yes!

 pastuart@pastuart.com

 First let me bring you up to date.
 I now run five days a week and rest on Saturday and Sunday.
 Every twelve weeks I take a week off.
 I haven’t had any real medical problems.
-At eighty-seven I believe I’m as healthy as a typical sixty year old, based on my subjective observation of people in that age group I’ve observed.
+At eighty-seven I believe I’m as healthy as a typical sixty year old, based on my subjective observation of people in that age group that I’ve observed.

 It all started five to six weeks ago, when I started out on my standard run.
 About four or five minutes into the run my chest felt a chest discomfort, like indigestion.
 I stopped and walked a while and it went away.
 Unlike the previous time, this time it was very mild and I was able to finish my run.
 Again, I was in denial.
 For a long time before this occurred I felt tired during my runs, well at least shortly after I started and that also went away.
-I need to point out that I’ve slowed down considerably and I don’t know if this is just a result of old age or due to the blockage which they found when I went to the Emergency Room (ER) at Balboa Naval Hospital.
+I need to point out that I’ve slowed down considerably and I don’t know if this is just a result of old age or due to the blockage that they would find when I went to the Emergency Room (ER) at Balboa Naval Hospital.

 Wednesday, April 9, 2025: I started my run as usual.
 Again, about four or five minutes into the run I experienced mild chest discomfort.
 I paused and walked for a couple of minutes then continued.
 A few minutes later the chest discomfort returned but was nearly painful, so I stopped again and walked for several minutes and then finished my run.
 As with all the previous runs when I walked there was no discomfort.
 Because the chest discomfort increase, I decided to go to the ER after I returned from my trip to the Grand Canyon and Palm Springs Tram with my son and his wife.
 They visit me from Florida once a year and find something to do that’s fun and a new experience.
 On previous visits they took me to: Lions Tigers and Bear sanctuary, Julian Wolf sanctuary, did a scavenger hunt in La Jolla, and a wine tasting at Callaway winery.